 These qualities are highly valued by companies and, in contrast to hard skills, which can be tested and measured, soft skills are intangible and difficult to quantify.

 Soft skills are so revered because they help facilitate human connections.
-They are key to building relationships, gaining visibility and creating more opportunities for advancement.
+They are key to building relationships, gaining visibility, and creating more opportunities for advancement.

-What are soft skills, and how do they differ from hard skills?
+How do they differ from hard skills?

 The hard skills are specific knowledge that an employee needs to perform a job and can be obtained through education, training programs, certifications, and training on the work site.